 - From 15 June, face coverings are mandatory on public transport.
 This includes bus, coach, train and ferry.

 Cafes and restaurants

-Some of our cafes and restaurants are open for for takeaways and deliveries only and will continue to operate this way after 4 July.
+Some of our cafes and restaurants are open for for takeaways and deliveries only.

-Please remember social distancing guidelines apply – click HERE for the guidance that comes in on 4 July.
+Please remember social distancing guidelines apply – click HERE for the guidance that came in on 4 July.